Advertiser Disclosure

 10. Cheap Souvenirs

-As much as we hate to say it, the cheapest places to buy souvenirs are the large megastores from the mainland, such as Walmart which is located in Lihue.
-You can also find good cooking and food items at the grocery stores!
+As much as we hate to say it, the cheapest places to buy souvenirs are the large megastores from the mainland, such as the Walmart in Lihue.
+You can also find good cooking utensils and food at the grocery stores!

 Volcano Lava Hawaii